orcfax/docs/docs/orcfax-solution/roadmap.md

 #### Community voting

-The Orcfax oracle solution is designed to transition its governance and decision-making to a DAO as the final milestone of our “Decentralization” era.
+The Orcfax oracle solution is designed to transition its governance and decision-making to a DAO as the final milestone of our "Decentralization" era.
 Until then we will continue to engage with our community to nurture an open culture of ideas and active discussion around major decisions.